“We’re praying our insurance company agrees we need a new roof after Hurricane Ian” – Homeowners: do this instead

 Insurance company Claims Adjuster Settlement

-When a claim is filed with an insurance company, it is assigned to a claims adjuster that works for that company.
+When you file a claim with an insurance company, their dedicated claims adjuster takes charge of your case.
 The claims adjuster then uses a set of rules and practices defined by the insurance company to arrive at a settlement.

 While both the company’s claims adjuster and a public insurance agent must follow the letter of the law and use the language of the contract, there is almost always room for interpretation when settling a hurricane damage claim, water damage claim, mold damage claim, roof leaks damage claim, or flood damage claim.
-Even the terms under which the claim is evaluated make a difference.
+The terms by which we evaluate a claim can make a significant difference.

 “I work for attorneys that handle insurance claims and if you think they will treat you fair Good Luck!
-They are a for profit business!
-The adjusters that will be coming work for the insurance company and have been trained by them.
-Your Desk adjusters are the ones who approve their estimates and remove items they don’t feel is necessary.
+They are a for-profit business!
+The insurance company has trained the adjusters who will be coming to assess the situation.
+Your Desk adjusters are the ones who approve their estimates and remove items they don’t feel are necessary.
 Seek representation people!!” – Community Member, Cape Coral/Fort Myers Hurricane Ian Information Page

 Steps for filing and handling your hurricane damage claim yourself